stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/openmp/README.md

 capabilities of multiple versions of the kernel and multiple parallel traversing strategies.

-It was initially created by Chris Maynard using the psyke and dino tools to extract the needed infrastructure and data from LFRic.
+It was initially created by Chris Maynard using the PSyKE and Dino tools to extract the needed infrastructure and data from LFRic.
 Then extended by Sergi Siso to make it configurable to multiple OpenMP implementations and benchmark the KNL architecture for the IPCC at Hartree Centre project.